 Arrival: You should arrive in Anchorage one day before your climb start date, landing by 4:30 p.m. at the latest.
 You may also consider arriving an extra day early to chase lost luggage and have a day to relax.
-All climbers should make a reservation with Talkeetna Taxi (details on sidebar of this page) to transport you from Anchorage to Talkeetna.
+All climbers should make a reservation with one of the shuttle services listed in this section to transport you from Anchorage to Talkeetna.
 Please make your shuttle reservations soon after purchasing your flights, as this shuttle can get fully booked.

 We recommend you stay in Talkeetna the night before your climb begins.
 We advise booking your accommodations well in advance, as the hotels and lodges can fill up during the summer months.

 Please download WhatsApp to your cell phone before arriving in Alaska.
 The evening before your Gear Check in Talkeetna our staff will start a group text message thread on the WhatsApp messaging app including all climbers as well as your lead guide.
 Please download WhatsApp and look out for our message the evening before your Gear Check.

 Departure: *Plan to depart from Talkeetna the day after the final day of your climb itinerary.
 All flights out of Anchorage should be scheduled after 1:00 p.m.* With extra days built into the climbing schedule, it is difficult to predict your actual departure date.
 We do not recommend booking a hotel and shuttle post-climb.
 We will assist with making those arrangements when you come off the mountain.
 Transportation arrangements back to Anchorage from Talkeetna can be made with Talkeetna Taxi or Denali Overland shuttle service once you’ve flown back from the glacier.